Connection problem of the first Painlev\'{e} transcendents with large initial data: Introduction

 \section{Introduction}

-Painlev\'e equations are a group of six nonlinear second-order ordinary differential equations (ODEs) possessing the Painlev\'e property, namely, the movable singularities of solutions can only be poles but not branch points or essential singularities.
-These ODEs were first studied by Painlev\'e and his colleagues for the classification of nonlinear equations from a purely mathematical interest, but they have found important applications in many areas of mathematical physics, e.g., statistical physics~\cite{McCoy1992,JMMS1980,EFIK1996,Kan2002,TW2011}, Ising model~\cite{BMW1973,WMTB1976}, integrable systems~\cite{GRP1991}; see also~\cite{Bender-Komijani-2015} and references therein.
+Painlev\'e equations are a set of six nonlinear second-order ordinary differential equations (ODEs) possessing the Painlev\'e property, namely, the movable singularities of solutions must be poles and not branch points or essential singularities.
+These ODEs were first studied by Painlev\'e and his colleagues for the classification of nonlinear equations from a purely mathematical perspective, but they have found important applications in many areas of mathematical physics, including statistical physics~\cite{McCoy1992,JMMS1980,EFIK1996,Kan2002,TW2011}, Ising model~\cite{BMW1973,WMTB1976}, and integrable systems~\cite{GRP1991}; see also~\cite{Bender-Komijani-2015} and references therein.

 Since there is no exact formula available, asymptotic analysis is the common practice for studying the behaviors of solutions of Painlev\'e equations, which leads to a natural question -- how to link the behaviors of one solution between different regimes, such as between asymptotic formulas for $x\to-\infty$ and those for $x\to\infty$.
 This is known as the connection problems, some particular cases have been studied for the Painlev\'e equations, and others are still awaiting further investigations.